Ankr-network/ankr-docs/docs/staking/liquid-staking/ftm/ftm-liquid-staking-faq.md

 No, you can stake at your discretion, unlimited.

-### What is the unbonding period for aFTMb/aFTMc?
+### How long does it take to unstake my FTM?

-You receive the unstaked amount after the unbonding period of up to 35 days.
+You receive the unstaked FTM after the unbonding period of up to 35 days.

 ### How do I receive rewards?